sudoalgorithm/SFTP-Service-On-IBM-Cloud-Kubernetes-Services/README.md

   ![alt text](images/image8.png)

+  - Note:- Keep a note of the image link which is highlighted in the green box, it will be used later.

 ### Step 2:- Deploy the SFTP Service To IBM Cloud Kubernetes Service And Create Persistant Volume To Store the Data.

 #### Create A Kubernetes Cluster